Fracture Claims: Compensation Payouts For The Most Common Types Of Broken Bone

 What are the most common types of fractured bone?

-There are many different types of fracture - some of the most common ones include:
+There are many different types of fracture that you can claim compensation for – some of the most common ones include:

 A hairline fracture is as the name suggests is a crack in a bone which does not go all the way through your bone and shows up on the bone like it is a hairline.
 Although a hairline fracture can lead to pain – many people suffer a hairline fracture without realising.